paula75/SmartKitchen/sensor_node/README.md

 ## Pressure

 To measure the weight we measure the pressure and then calculated to a weight.
 For the measurment the FSR400 is used.
+The following image show the conversion formula of the FSR.

 <p align="center">